The "Unbundled" Model - As a broker-dealer is your CRM ready for the challenge?

 Commission Unbundling: Not just a research challenge

 For those of you who have been following the “commission unbundling” discussions, will agree that it poses a challenge beyond the investment research “service or product”.
-It raises a whole series of client accountability and servicing challenges that brings a broker’s CRM investment into mainstream focus.
+It raises a whole series of client accountability and servicing challenges that brings a broker’s investment in CRM platforms into mainstream focus.
 With unbundling broker-dealer clients will be more specific in terms of what they want as a “service” from their broker-dealer and what they are willing to “pay” for such a service.

 With unbundling taking center stage and MiFID II taking operational significance from 2017 onwards in Europe, one can safely assume compensation for research and research related services will increasingly move to a “price tag” format which will also bring about the separation of research payments from the volume (or value) of shares traded (via the broker).
 In other words, research payout divorced from market turnover related activities of the client is here to stay under MiFID II and the various “unbundling” initiatives underway across the world.

-Consequently, it is no longer sufficient for a CRM to ensure the client gets a service most relevant to their needs but also to ensure the magnitude of the service is not in excess of what the client has agreed to pay the broker.
-In other words, while previously a CRM was merely interested in customer preferences (on research and service) and then ensuring content distribution and “services” are aligned to meet that requirement, in the future there may be a top level filtering criteria based on customer subscriptions, before leading to “customer preferences”.
+Consequently, it is no longer sufficient for a CRM tool to ensure the client gets a service most relevant to their needs but also to ensure the magnitude of the service is not in excess of what the client has agreed to pay the broker.
+In other words, while previously financial CRM systems were merely interested in customer preferences (on research and service) and then ensuring content distribution and “services” are aligned to meet that requirement, in the future there may be a top level filtering criteria based on customer subscriptions, before leading to “customer preferences”.
 In other words, a customer’s service preferences cannot be outside of the customer subscription universe, without re-setting the commercial terms.

 If you are less familiar with the “commission unbundling” phenomena, my previous piece on MiFID II and the “unbundling” issue throws more light on this: MiFID II and the Pricing of Investment Research.
 In a nutshell, “commission unbundling” will lead to the full service brokerage commission payout (from an institutional investor to its broker) to be split into its various components of services consumed by the investor.
 These include, trade execution, research services, research related services like analyst and research-sales people access, and corporate access.
 Under the unbundling practice, each broker-dealer will now have to split the commission received on trades transacted (on behalf of their clients) across these services.
 Typically, research and related services account for around 70-80% of the total full-service commission pool; according to some estimates.